Gays Against Groomers: Harassment of individuals

+In September 2022, GAG successfully harassed members of the Miami-Dade County School Board in Florida into voting against a resolution recognizing LGBTQ History Month.

 On December 19, 2022, gay New York City Councilmember Erik Bottcher, who was targeted by Gays Against Groomers, was taunted and harassed at his office and later at his home.
 His office was vandalized, the lobby of his apartment was broken into, and anti-gay slurs were left graffitied on his sidewalk.
 GAG members also protested against a Drag Story Hour event in Jackson Heights.

 Also in December 2022, GAG retweeted footage of Rep. Katie Porter which had been doctored to claim she supported pedophilia.
 Porter had spoken out against the use of Twitter to falsely label people as pedophiles.

 In October 2023, the Pulaski Community School District in Wisconsin was granted a restraining order against the leader of the GAG Wisconsin chapter, Jose "Rocky" Rodriguez, after GAG along with the far-right Twitter account Libs of TikTok posted false allegations that students at one school in the district were "subjected to graphic sexualized content" by a teacher who does drag.
 This resulted in harassment and intimidation directed at the district, its staff, and the school board by Rodriguez.

 In December 2023, GAG doxxed Tara Lipsyncki, a drag queen and transgender activist from Utah.
 As a result, Lipsyncki faced "constant vitriol, intimidation, and death threats from right-wing extremists" and received "suspicious packages, constant drive-bys, and cryptic phone calls and messages".
 In April 2024, someone sent a bomb threat to a drag event that Lipsyncki was scheduled to attend.
 Lipsyncki notified local authorities about the harassment, but nothing was done.
 By July 2024, Lipsyncki was forced to sell her home to escape the threats and harassment.